 Examples include:

-• The occupational therapist and physiotherpaist will assess the patient to ensure they have the equipment and additional care (if required) needed for a safe discharge.
-They will aim for the patient to be as independent as able prior to discharge and will refer to community services if additional support is needed.
+- The occupational therapists and physiotherapists can assess mobility, transfers and daily activities to ensure they have the appropriate equipment and support for a safe discharge.
+We aim to make your relative/friend as independent as possible prior to discharge and will refer to community services if additional support is needed.

 Some patients with Dementia already have a lasting power of attorney for health and finances.
 If you do have these documents please bring them with you.
 If you are interested in these we suggest the following websites for further information: